-Fig. 18.4.
-Functional box-counting on French topography data at 1km resolution.
+Fig. 4: Functional box-counting on French topography data at 1km resolution.
 For each threshold, the scaling is quite accurate, but as the threshold increases, the slope systematically decreases so that the topography is apparently not monofractal.
 The line with slope -2 is shown since this is the theoretical assumption of classical geostatistics.
 Adapted from [Lovejoy and Schertzer, 1990].

-Fig. 18.5.
-Functional box-counting on radar reflectivity data of rain; the data taken from a weather radar in Montreal, Canada.
+Fig. 5: Functional box-counting on radar reflectivity data of rain; the data taken from a weather radar in Montreal, Canada.
 Each line corresponds to a reflectivity factor increasing by a factor of about 2.5 (starting at the top which is the lowest detectable signal).
 Although all the different levels are accurately power laws (scaling), the more and more intense rain regions (lower curves) have lower and lower slopes, again we conclude that rain is multifractal.
 Again, the geostatics theory slope 2 is shown for reference.
 Adapted from [Lovejoy, et al., 1987].

 where "Pr" indicates "probability".
 Since the moments (eq.
-2) are integrals over the probability density (dPr), $c(\gamma)$ determines K(q); indeed, the relationship can generally be inverted; with help of the (inverse) Mellin transform (Schertzer, Lovejoy et al. 2002).
-For large λ , the Mellin transform reduces to the (involutive) Legendre transform:
+2) are integrals over the probability density (dPr), $c(\gamma)$ determines K(q); indeed, the relationship can generally be inverted; we obtain the simple Legendre relation: